Are Genital Desensitizers Safe To Use?

 genital desensitizers man shopping at pharmacy

-Genital desensitizers are over-the-counter products that numb the external genitalia and are often used to prolong sexual encounters and delay premature ejaculation.
-Genital desensitizers are packaged in spray or gel formulations.
-They contain local anesthetic medications, including lidocaine and benzocaine, that act as the numbing ingredient.
-The package label may recommend application of a “small amount” of product prior to sexual activity.
+Genital desensitizers are over-the-counter products that numb the genitals.
+They are used to prolong sexual encounters and delay premature ejaculation.
+Genital desensitizers come in spray or gel formulations.
+They contain local anesthetics, including lidocaine and benzocaine, that act as the numbing ingredient.

-While use of a small amount of lidocaine or benzocaine on the skin of the external genitalia is unlikely to be harmful for most individuals, application of larger amounts or repeated use of the product can result in significant toxicity.
+The package labels usually recommend the application of a “small amount” of product prior to sexual activity.
+A small amount of lidocaine or benzocaine on the genitals is unlikely to be harmful for most people.
+Use of larger amounts or repeated use can result in significant toxicity.
 Lidocaine and benzocaine are absorbed through human skin and can cause toxicity when spread through the bloodstream to other organs.
-Lidocaine poisoning, sometimes resulting in death, has occurred after application of lidocaine to the skin before and after cosmetic surgical procedures.
-Lidocaine toxicity affects the brain and the heart, and can cause tremors, dizziness, and abnormal heart rhythms.
-When high levels of lidocaine circulate in the bloodstream, low blood pressure, seizures, and death can occur.

-When adverse events occur after exposure to genital desensitizers, use of the product must be stopped immediately.
-Soap and water can be used to wash off remaining product from the genital regions, to reduce further exposure.
-There is an IV antidote for methemoglobinemia called “methylene blue”, but it is only available in hospital settings.
-There are also specific treatments for lidocaine toxicity, but to be most effective they should be given within a short time after the poisoning is identified, before severe and/or permanent damage has occurred.
-Many people might not be aware that the use of over-the-counter products such as genital desensitizers may result in severe poisoning, or they might be embarrassed to seek medical attention after use of these products.
-Since delays in diagnosis and treatment can result in more severe poisoning or even death, it is important to seek medical attention immediately if any adverse events occur after the use of genital desensitizer products.
+There is an antidote for methemoglobinemia called methylene blue, but it is only available in hospitals.
+There are also specific treatments for lidocaine toxicity, but to be most effective, they should be given within a short time after the poisoning.
+Most people are unaware that the use of over-the-counter products such as genital desensitizers can result in severe poisoning, or they might be embarrassed to seek medical attention after use of these products.
+Since delays in treatment can result in more severe poisoning or even death, it is important to seek medical attention immediately if any adverse effects occur after the use of a genital desensitizer product.

 Kelly Johnson-Arbor, MD